-ANNUAL DISCLOSURE STATEMENT (ADS)
+Annual Disclosure Statement (ADS)

-A comprehensive annual statement prepared for NYCERS members detailing: Membership Information, Loan Activity, Beneficiary Designation, Service Summary and all Account Activity for the calendar year.
+A comprehensive annual statement prepared for NYCERS members detailing: membership information, loan activity, beneficiary designation, Service Summary and all account activity for the calendar year.
 The ADS is available each spring in the members' MyNYCERS account.

-BASIC MEMBER CONTRIBUTIONS (BMCs)
+Basic Member Contributions (BMCs)

-The contributions required of all Tier 4 members (except Transit 25/55 Plan members) equal to 3% of gross Wages.
+The contributions required of all Tier 3 members equal to 3% of pensionable gross Wages.
 These contributions cease upon the accumulation of 10 years of Credited Service or upon reaching the tenth anniversary of membership, whichever is earlier, but no earlier than October 1, 2000.